 For the purposes of determining whether the accounts are free from material error, in accordance with ISA (UK) 320 we define materiality as the magnitude of an omission or misstatement that, individually or in the aggregate, in light of the surrounding circumstances, could reasonably be expected to influence the economic decisions of the users of the financial statements.
 Our evaluation of it requires professional judgement and necessarily takes into account qualitative as well as quantitative considerations implicit in the definition.
 We would be happy to discuss with you your expectations regarding our detection of misstatements in the financial statements.
-We will consider the need to update our planning materiality when the accounts at 31 March 2018 are available.
+We will consider the need to update our planning materiality when the accounts at 31 March 2019 are available.

+Net Assets per 2017/18 financial statements £2.3 billion

+Planning materiality £45.7 m

-Net Assets per 2016/17 financial statements £2.2 billion Planning materiality £44m Planning materiality (PM) - the amount over which we anticipate misstatements would influence the economic decisions of a user of the financial statements.
-We have determined this to be £44.0 million (2016/17: £18 million), representing 2% of net assets reported in the 2016/17 financial statements.
-The increase from prior year reflects our audit methodology requiring consideration of setting lower materiality levels to be set in the first year of audit engagements Tolerable Error £22m Tolerable error (TE) - materiality at an individual account balance, which is set so as to reduce to an acceptably low level that the aggregate of uncorrected and undetected misstatements exceeds PM.
-We have set this at 50% of PM, being £22.0 million (2016/17: £9 million).
+Planning materiality (PM) - the amount over which we anticipate misstatements would influence the economic decisions of a user of the financial statements.
+We have determined this to be £45.7 million (2017/18: £44.0 million), representing 2% of net assets reported in the 2017/18 financial statements.

+Tolerable Error £22.85 m Tolerable error (TE) - materiality at an individual account balance, which is set so as to reduce to an acceptably low level that the aggregate of uncorrected and undetected misstatements exceeds PM.
+We have set this at 50% of PM, being £22.85 million (2017/18: £22.0 million), factoring the existence of material prior year audit differences into our risk assessment.

 Summary of Audit Differences £250,000 Summary of Audit Differences (SAD) Nominal amount - the amount below which misstatements whether individually or accumulated with other misstatements, would not have a material effect on the financial statements.
 In line with the Code of Audit Practice we will report all adjusted and unadjusted differences more than £250,000.